artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 ```
 <path-to-binary-file>/RVfpga_PipelineSimulator_Ubuntu +ram_init_file=Test/Test.vh
 ```
-Note that it may be necessary to give execution permisions to the simulator binary file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that it may be necessary to give execution permisions to the simulator binary file.